risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-meta.md

 ## Overview

-If the meta fails to start or suddenly exits in the middle, currently only one issue has been found that will cause this problem: the meta node failed to stay alive while participating in the campaign.
+If the meta fails to start or abruptly exits during operation, there is currently only one known issue that can cause this problem: the meta node fails to remain active while participating in the campaign.

 ## Symptoms

-If logs as follows found in the meta node:
+If you come across the following logs in the meta node, it is likely that you are encountering this particular issue.

 1. `lease timeout`